 "The immediate flooding of five (sic) watertight compartments (23), where most of the vital equipment of the ship was located, makes the Costa Concordia casualty quite a unique event.
 The extent of damage is well beyond the survivability standard applicable to the ship according to her keel laying date (sic)."

-In Heiwa Co's opinion the Costa Concordia evidently survived the stupid contact causing partial up-flooding of four, relative small compartments (double botom intact) of the very big ship with 16+ watertight compartments and was floating stably for almost 3 hours allowing evacuation of 99% of persons aboard before sudden capsize throwing, e.g. the Master into the water.
+In Heiwa Co's opinion the Costa Concordia evidently survived the stupid contact causing partial up-flooding of four, relative small compartments (double botom intact) of the very big ship with 16+ watertight compartments and was floating stably for almost 3 hours allowing evacuation of 99% of persons aboard before sudden capsize throwing, e.g. Schettino off the ship.